64kramsystem/pm-spotlight-old/README.md

 ### Architecture

-PMsS's architecture has been inspired by the microservices philosophy, and Golang; it's a shared-nothing composition of indipendent services (running in threads), which communicate via messages sent through pipes:
+PMsS's architecture has been inspired by the microservices philosophy, and Golang; it's a shared-nothing composition of independent services (running in threads), which communicate via messages sent through pipes:

 - `GlobalManager`: initializes/coordinates the services
   - `CommandsListener`: listens for GUI commands (show/quit)